-If you have a Citi checking account, you can also find your routing number on a check — the check routing number is the first nine numbers in the lower left corner.
-You might not have a check handy, however, so you can also call 800-374-9700 any time at Citi to find the routing number for your account or log in to your account online.
+If you have a Citi checking account, you can also find your routing number on a check.
+The check routing number is the first nine numbers in the lower left corner.
+You might not have a check handy, however, so you can also call 1-888-248-4226 any time at to find the routing number for your account.

 If you are at all confused about which number to use, you should consider calling Citi, because using the right number could mean the difference between your money going into the right or wrong account.

 How To Find Your Routing Number on a Check

 Routing numbers typically appear in the lower left-hand corner of a check.
 The graphic below will show you where to find your Citi routing number right in your checkbook.

 Banks Can Have Multiple Routing Numbers